British Virgin Islands

 Or got a question?
 Contact us

-Kids can stay in the super-equipped Bunk Room at the Great House which is full of toys, books and video games.
-We have cots, baby baths and other baby essentials available on request.
-Babysitting is provided at an additional cost.
-There are all of our usual activities however we can also arrange activities such as treasure hunts or beach Olympics.
+Kids can stay in the super-equipped Bunk Room at the Great House which is full of toys, books and gaming consoles.
+While for even younger guests, we have cots, baby baths and other baby essentials available on request.
+Young foodies will also be able to choose from a selection of well balanced, healthy and fun meals, keeping both the parents and kids happy.

 Frequently Asked Questions

 When can I arrive and depart?

 We ask for guests to arrive no earlier than 16h00, and to depart no later than 12h00.